arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 }

 /**
-  Displays temperature, humidity, air quality, and particulate matter data.
+  Displays temperature, humidity, and air quality data.
-  Reads data from the Nicla Sense Env and PMS7003 sensors and prints it in a single line format.
+  Reads data from the Nicla Sense Env and prints it in a single line format.
 */
 void displayAllData() {
     // Check if both temperature/humidity and air quality sensors are enabled